 Rabbits love vegetables of all kinds.
 A healthy bunny diet includes vegetables, in addition to straw, fruit, and food pellets.
 Broccoli is known for being a vitamin-packed vegetable powerhouse when included in a human diet, but should broccoli be part of your rabbit’s diet?
 The short answer is that broccoli is not recommended for rabbits because they may have trouble digesting it.

 Use Caution When Feeding Broccoli to Rabbits

-If you’re a vegetarian, vegan, or just a fan of eating your greens, you’re probably used to being able to toss your bun a bite or two of your own meal as a treat.
-But you should use caution when feeding your rabbit broccoli, as it’s not generally recommended for rabbits.
+You should use caution when feeding your rabbit broccoli, as it’s not generally recommended for rabbits.
 Some rabbits can digest broccoli easier than others, so it depends on your bunny’s stomach.

 Broccoli is in the cruciferous family, along with cauliflower, kale, collard greens, and cabbage.
 These vegetables tend to be high in vitamins C, E, and K. Some compounds in broccoli have been linked to improved brain, heart, and liver function.
 All cruciferous vegetables, but especially broccoli, contain a great deal of fiber, which is typically good for rabbits.
 Based on their nutritional content, one would expect broccoli to be a good treat for rabbits.
 That’s not always the case.